 DriverLINX implements external gates using a Timing Event with the Generator Gated by the TGIN[46] input.
 Acquisition is active while the TGIN input is at TTL high.
-Use DI 1/TGIN [B40] for DAS-1800HC and TGIN [46] for other DAS-1800 models.

 Simultaneous Sampling

 The DAS-1800 hardware and DriverLINX support simultaneous sampling through the SSH-8 accessory.
 Specify the A/D channels connected to the SSH-8 and the SSH-8 amplifier gain values in the Configure DAS-1800 Options dialog box.
 See "Special Device Settings" on page C-4.